mattmalcher/gov_gpt_1/readme.md

 I can get results on the order of 2-5 tokens per second, this means that processing the prompts takes too long (10s of minutes).
 This makes it hard to develop, iterate on and use the code with a local LLM.

 As such, the approach for now will be to use the openAI APIs.
-They provide 5$ of free credit, and
+They provide 5$ of free credit, and have the ability to set a hard limit, lets see how far we can get with a few quid!

-# OpenAI APIs
+# Extension Ideas

-## Links
+Things that have occured to me, but are distractions from doing an MVP:

+* Validate / threshold search result relevants by generating vectors and checking for similarity to question?